How to write an affirmation letter to yourself? Examples and tips to guide you

 Let’s get something very important out of the way first.
 You do not need to write like a Pulitzer prize winner, nor do you need to write in perfect English.
 This is not a test, but a personal letter to yourself, so make it personal and unique to you.

 No one is going to judge you, so don’t give yourself any excuse not to do it.
-“I can’t write well” is not a valid reason, and in fact is a self limiting thought which you should get rid of.
+“I can’t write well” is not a valid reason, and in fact is a self-limiting thought that you should get rid of.

 When it comes to writing an affirmation letter, all you need is to make sure you are using positive words, words that make you feel good about yourself, and words that encourage you.

-The most important thing here, exactly in the same way as writing affirmations, is to use words that resonates with you, words that you believe in.
+The most important thing here, exactly in the same way as writing affirmations, is to use words that resonate with you, words that you believe in.